wireapp/wire-server/docs/src/how-to/associate/custom-backend-for-desktop-client.rst

 Introduction
 ------------

-This page explains how to connect the Wire desktop client to a custom Backend.
+This page explains how to connect the Wire desktop client to a custom Backend, which can be done either via a start-up parameter or via an initialization file.

 Prerequisites
 --------------